Evelyn-lam/Used-Car-Price-Prediction/README.md

  Car depreciation is a simple idea in theory.
-It’s all about your car’s market value.
+It’s all about the car’s market value.
  There are many factors which have an influence on the selling price of a car.
  Further there are a lot of additional costs depending on the model, the millage, the fuel consumption etc.
  Usually the older the car is, the less it will be worth.